Nemocas/AbstractAlgebra.jl/docs/src/mpolynomial.md

 ### Least common multiple, greatest common divisor

-The greated common divisor of two polynomials a and b is returned by
+The greatest common divisor of two polynomials a and b is returned by

 ```@docs
 gcd(a::Generic.MPoly{T}, b::Generic.MPoly{T}) where {T <: RingElement}